Finding aid (Word)

 Scope and Content Note

-The Commander-in-Chief, Pacific Fleet is responsible for the conduct of naval operations in war and peace, as well as for such specialized activities as island administration.
+The Commander-in-Chief, Pacific Fleet (CINCPACFLT) is responsible for the conduct of naval operations in war and peace, as well as for such specialized activities as island administration.

 These records span a period of more than thirty years and document several segments of CINCPACFLT's activities.
 The first category originated within the Command Information Bureau which was established at Fleet headquarters in l968-1969 when the crew of the PUEBLO (AGER-21) was repatriated to the United States from the Democratic Republic of Korea.
 This documentation also concerns the court of inquiry into the capture of the ship.